Search Abstracts

 Titles and authors of all accepted abstracts (talks and posters) are included in the VSS Program.
 Full abstract text is included in the Abstracts Book.
 All abstracts presented at the conference are published online in the Journal of Vision.

 VSS 2026 will once again offer Undergraduate Just-in-Time Poster Sessions, designed for undergraduate students, post-baccalaureate researchers, and research assistants working on independent research projects.
-These poster sessions will be held in person at the annual meeting in two sessions (dates and times TBD).
-Submissions will open on March 2, 2026.
+These poster sessions will be held in person at the annual meeting in two sessions: Sunday morning and Tuesday afternoon.
+Submissions are now closed.

 Space is limited.
 Submission to these sessions is limited to students who: